Should You Send Your CV as a PDF or Doc File?

 When compressed, Word documents are generally smaller than PDF files.
 This is because PDFs have a lot more information (fonts, images, graphics, etc.) embedded in them.

-Saving your CV
+Saving your resume

 • As a PDF file